ponylang/ponyc/BUILD.md

 sudo gmake install
 ```

-Note that you only need to run `make libs` once the first time you build (or if the version of LLVM in the `lib/llvm/src` Git submodule changes).
+Note that you only need to run `gmake libs` once the first time you build (or if the version of LLVM in the `lib/llvm/src` Git submodule changes).

 ## DragonFly